Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: V. Conclusion

-\textit{Conclusion}.
-Equation~(\ref{eq13})-(\ref{eq15}) is a generic way of calculating position center ${\langle}r{\rangle}$ and current ${\langle}\dot{r}{\rangle}$ for extensive wavefunctions that involve correlation and particle number variation.
-When applied to SC, the current is found to contain $J_{band}$ and $J_{corr}$ (owing to GS condensates).
-The supercurrent is attributed to $J_{band}$, taking a form similar to group velocity. $J_{corr}$ is an extra term that occurs when correlation is time dependent and IS is broken. $J_{corr}$ exhibits distinguishable features from $J_{band}$ and can be observed in time-dependent $B$-field, optical lattices \cite{54,55,56}.
-Some inspiring perspectives emerge, such as SC linking to Berry phase, current generation linking with singularity in gauge transformation.
+Equations~(\ref{eq13})-(\ref{eq15}) represent generic ways of calculating position center ${\langle}r{\rangle}$ and current ${\langle}\dot{r}{\rangle}$ for extensive wavefunctions that involve correlation and particle number variation.
+Applied to SC, the current contains $J_{band}$ and $J_{corr}$, both arising from GS condensates rather than quasi-particle excitation.
+The supercurrent is attributed to $J_{band}$, taking a form similar to group velocity.
+By contrast, $J_{corr}$ emerges when correlation is time dependent and IS is broken.
+The distinguishable features of $J_{corr}$ relative to $J_{band}$ make it observable in time-dependent $B$-field, optical lattices \cite{54,55,56}.
+Inspiring perspectives emerge, such as connections between current generation and singularity in energy $E(k_1,...k_N)$.

-\textbf{Acknowledgement}.
-We wish to acknowledge the inspiring discussion about experimental observation and other aspects with Dr. David C. Johnston in the course of preparing this work.